zehengl/django-survey/readme.md

 Submitted responses can be viewed via the admin backend, in an exported csv or in a pdf generated with latex.
 The way the pdf is generated is configurable in a yaml file, globally, survey by survey, or question by question.
+In order to render pdf you will need to install texlive and python-tk or python3-tk for sankey's diagram.

 This is an example of a configuration file

 #### Basic example